API Reference

 If enable_cache=true

 , all read worksheet cells will be cached.
-If you read a worksheet cell twice it will use the cached value instead of reading from disk in the second time.
+If you read a worksheet cell twice it will use the cached value instead of reading from disk the second time.

 If enable_cache=false